AdobeDocs/campaign-standard.en/help/automating/using/best-practices-workflows.md

 ## Execution

 Adobe recommends not to run more than 20 workflows simultaneously.
+Depending on the nature of activities in your workflow, when executing too many workflows at the same time, the system can run out of resources and become unstable.

 A workflow cannot be automatically executed more often than once every ten minutes.
 The Repetition frequency of the activity cannot be less than 10 minutes.
 If the repetition frequency is set at 0 (also the default value), this option is not taken into account and the workflow will run according to the execution frequency specified.

 A workflow containing unterminated transitions can still be executed: it will generate a warning message and the workflow will pause once it reaches the transition but will not generate an error.
 You can also start a workflow without a finished design and complete it as you go along.

-For more information, refer to [Executing workflows](../../automating/executing-a-workflow.md).
+For more information, refer to [Executing workflows](../../automating/using//executing-a-workflow.md).

 ## Activity